To play golf, or to watch golf?

 Throughout the tour season, we often showcase the host destination's larger golf and travel scene.
-Many of them are excellent, including the 2016-17 opener, the Safeway Open at Napa's Silverado Resort & Spa.
-Despite the late withdrawal of Tiger Woods, the fan-friendly event continues to grow, particularly as a result of Safeway's five-year deal, leading to better spectator infrastructure, including, of course, wine tastings -- all making a strong case as being the Tour's signature fall series stop.
+Many of them are excellent, including the 2017-18 opener, the Safeway Open at Napa's Silverado Resort & Spa.
+The fan-friendly event continues to grow, particularly as a result of Safeway's five-year deal, leading to better spectator infrastructure, including, of course, wine tastings -- all making a strong case as being the Tour's signature fall series stop.

 To gather the top 10, we factored in such things as where else you can play in the destination during tournament week, as well as the climate that time of year and the strength of the fields that normally appear.

-A few great destinations narrowly missed the cut, like the Greenbrier and Las Vegas.
+A few great destinations narrowly missed the cut, like the Greenbrier, New Orleans and Las Vegas.
+Do you have a favorite tournament you'd love to attend?
+Why is it on your bucket list?
+Have any tips to share on destination tournaments you've attended?
 Be sure to tell us about your favorite PGA Tour events worth traveling to in the comments below or on on Twitter @golfadvisor.